Trump’s retreat: Shutdown ends without wall money, for now

 “The president thought he could crack Democrats, and he didn’t, and I hope it’s a lesson for him,” said the Senate Democratic leader, Chuck Schumer.
 House Speaker Nancy Pelosi said of her members: “Our unity is our power.
 And that is what maybe the president underestimated.”

 Trump still made the case for a border wall and maintained he might again shut down the government over it.
 Yet, as negotiations restart, Trump enters them from a weakened position.
-Recent polls found Trump bore the blame for the shutdown.
+A strong majority of Americans blamed him for the standoff and rejected his arguments for a border wall, according to a recent poll by The Associated Press-NORC Center for Public Affairs Research.

 “If we don’t get a fair deal from Congress, the government will either shut down on Feb.
 15, again, or I will use the powers afforded to me under the laws and Constitution of the United States to address this emergency,” Trump said.